Car Insurance Calculator: Estimate Your Car Insurance Cost

 What kind of car insurance should I get?

 Nearly every state requires you to have liability insurance, which pays for injuries to other people and property damage.
-But it's worth it to pay more for full coverage if your car is worth over $5,000 or less than 8 years old.
+But it's worth it to pay more for full coverage if your car is worth more than $5,000 or less than 8 years old.
 Higher limits and extra coverage can also help you avoid unexpected bills after a crash.

 Methodology